- Banner FAQ

 - Student E-mail

 - Submit a Request

 - Virtual Labs

-One of the benefits of videoconferencing is the ability for both parties see and hear each other further enhancing overall communication effectiveness.
-This technology gives the participants the feeling that they are meeting face to face, regardless of where they may be physically located.
-Video conferencing also saves time by allowing meeting participants to eliminate unnecessary travel.
-Use of this service is currently targeted for use by University Faculty and Staff and may be expanded upon at a later date.
+One of the benefits of videoconferencing is the ability for both ends of the conference to see and hear each other.
+This gives the participants the feeling that they are meeting face to face.
+Video conferencing also save time by allowing meeting participants to eliminate travel between another campus or site.

-- An Audio Bridge for multiparty telephone conferences
+- An Audio Bridge for multiparty telephone conference

 - A Point-to-Point conference linking two meeting rooms

 - A Virtual Meeting Room linking users via desktops and mobile devices